UVADS/ds2001/README.md

 **Homework Assignment Lateness Policy**
 - Please submit HW assignments on time
-- If an issue will prompt late submission, email the TA in advance to explain the situation.
+- If an issue will prompt late submission, email the TA in advance to explain the situation
-- If the HW is submitted late and it is not an excused lateness, 10% of the assignment total points will be deducted per day it is late.
+- If the HW is submitted late and it is not an excused lateness, 10% of the assignment total points will be deducted per day it is late
+- After 5 days of unexcused lateness, it will not be accepted

 **Quizzes**
 - There will be several quizzes throughout the semester that will assess your knowledge of the various topics